reiserm/midtools/README.md

 ## Optimizing Dask

-Whether or not everything runs smoothly, depends mostly on the `SLURMCluster` settings and the chunksize of the data.
+Whether or not everything runs smoothly, depends mostly on the `SLURMCluster` settings and the chunksize of the data both can be modified in the setupfile.
 I put two example setupfiles in the `tests` folder.
 - `tests/setup_dask_good.yml` contains parameter that work (probably not optimum)
 - `tests/setup_dask_bad.yml` crushes especially when applying midtools to large runs.

-Even when the program finishes without errors, the log files contain GIL warnings about too big chunks.
+Even when the program finishes without errors, the log files contain GIL warnings complaining about too big chunks.

 I reproduced the described behavior by running